badfeather/bfnest/README.md

   * Find inf files `Text Domain: nest` and replace with `Text Domain: yourtextdomain`
   * Change the repository, theme location and version information as needed in `package.json` and `bower.json` and `assets/scss/style.scss`
   * Change the theme name and credit info in the `assets/scss/style.scss` or `style.css` file, depending on whether you're using SASS.
+  * Replace existing `img/favicon.ico` file with your own
+  * Replace existing `assets/img/apple-touch-icon.png` file with your own.
+The current one is saved at 180px x 180px.
+These get optimized and added to the `img` directory when you run `grunt build`.
 * Run `npm install` to install all the default grunt and bower dependencies

 ### Customizing